udondan/cdk-ec2-key-pair/README.md

   storePublicKey: true, // by default the public key will not be stored in Secrets Manager });

-// Grant read access to the private key to a role or user key.grantReadOnPrivateKey(someRole);
+// Grant read access to the private key secret key.privateKeySecret.grantRead(someRole);

-// Grant read access to the public key to another role or user key.grantReadOnPublicKey(anotherRole);
+// Grant read access to the public key secret (if stored) key.publicKeySecret?.grantRead(anotherRole);

+// Access the secret ARN
+const privateKeyArn = key.privateKeySecret.secretArn;

 // Use Key Pair on an EC2 instance new ec2.Instance(this, 'An-Instance', {